washingtonpost/kinesis-customer-sample/README.md

-# Amazon Kinesis Cross-Account Client Node.js
+# Amazon Kinesis Cross-Account Client Java
-This example application uses the official [Amazon Kinesis Client Library for Node.js](https://github.com/awslabs/amazon-kinesis-client-nodejs).
+This example application uses the official [Amazon Kinesis Client Library for Java](http://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-implementation-app-java.html).
 We have simply added support for cross-account access.

 Cross-account access is when, in our case, The Washington Post has a Kinesis stream they want to share with an [ARC](http://www.arcpublishing.com) customer.
 The Washington Post creates an IAM role that our customer can assume to access our Kinesis stream.